hphelion/documentation/moonshot/manage.backup-process.md

 ### XSIBackup tool {#xsi-backup}

-XSIBackup is an opensource application that uses VMWare's ESXi built-in command line options to create full backup solutions by cloning the system.
+XSIBackup is an open source application that uses VMWare's ESXi built-in command line options to create full backup solutions by cloning the system.
 For detailed information about this tool, see the [XSIBackup documentation](http://33hops.com/xsibackup-vmware-esxi-backup.html)

 Use the following basic steps to backup an HP Cloud OS for Moonshot Management Host running on VMware's hypervisor (ESXi):